 The workplace is built on relationships.
-Yet, building relationships at work is oft neglected.
+Yet, building relationships at work is often neglected.
 Especially by those in positions of leadership and authority.

 You cannot sink someone else’s end of the boat and still keep your own afloat. – Charles Bower

-So what makes some organisations more successful than others?
-Or for that matter families and personal relationships?
+So, what makes some organisations more successful than others?

 Building Relationships That Work